 But the next time I make this, I will probably just cook up some bacon to use in it, because I bet it will taste even better, and it isn't that hard to do.

-- 8 ounces (1/2 box) orzo pasta
+- 8 ounces orzo pasta (½ box)

-- 8 ounces imitation crab, roughly chopped
+- 8 ounces imitation crab (roughly chopped)

-- 1 (10 ounce) bag frozen peas, thawed
+- 10 ounces frozen peas, thawed (1 bag)

 - ½ cup chopped cooked bacon

 - ½ cup mayonnaise

 - ¼ teaspoon onion powder

 - Cook the orzo pasta according to the directions on the box.8 ounces orzo pasta

 - While the pasta is cooking, combine the rest of the ingredients in a medium bowl.8 ounces imitation crab, 10 ounces frozen peas, thawed, ½ cup chopped cooked bacon, ½ cup mayonnaise, ¼ teaspoon onion powder